amellison17/BES-Prov-workshop/README.md

     4. *provDebugR* is a "time-travelling" debugger that allows for rapid testing and debugging of R scripts.
     5. *provExplainR* uses provenance collected on two different executions of a single script and explains why the results differ.
     6. *provClean* (*alpha* development version) uses provenance to simplify a script.
-6. Hands-on work
+6. Hands-on work (1)
-    1. `libsource.R` sets up clean work space, installs packages, loads libraries
+    1. `libsource.R` sets up clean work space, installs packages, loads libraries.
-    2. `/src/example_1.R` is a first example using R's "cars" data to illustrate the simplicity and complexity of provenance
+    2. `/src/example_1.R` is a first example using R's "cars" data to illustrate the simplicity and complexity of provenance.
+        1. `example_1.R` should be executed with `prov.run(...)` to illustrate "one-stop" provenance collection.
+        2. `example_1-interactive.R` should be executed line-at-a-time to illustrate different aspects of provenance collection *via* console

 BioBreak

+7. Recap of first example and further discussion of the potential value and utility of provenance
+8. Hands-on work (2)
+    1. `/src/example_2a.R` introduces how to use provenance to assist with debugging
+    2. `/src/example_2b.R` illustrates how provenance captures data types to assist with clean (*vs.* lazy) coding